Hass1000/5sim-discord-bot/README.md

 # 5sim-discord-bot

+Please leave a star on this repo :)

 This is a discord bot coded in python which allows you to buy phone numbers from [5sim](https://5sim.net/) and also recieve sms.